siemens/efibootguard/README.md

 Provides the following functionality:
 * Arm a hardware watchdog prior to loading an OS
-* Provides a simple update mechanism with fail-save algorithm
+* Provides a simple update mechanism with fail-safe algorithm

 ## Development ##